sib compatability

 The advantages of students being able to work at home with MuseScore are considerable.
 As legitimate copies of Sibelius are expensive, and other software such as Finale would suffer from the same compatibility issue, I suggest the school really should see this as something they should work with you to resolve.
 Once MuseScore 2.0 is released, the case for using Sibelius at all will be much weaker.

-In reply to by Jon Foote
+In reply to It is poor educational by Jon Foote

 I will suggest using MuseScore, but can't see anything happening any time soon.
 They will wait until it is obselete before they upgrade - they have only just let go of Windows 98.
 They wouldn't want to spend all that on Sib then find something better for free afterwards.
 Dolet would definitely be an improvement, but for now I will have to export in MIDI.